-Designed primarily for students interested in music education, this series of courses provides pedagogical and practical information related to the teaching and performance of each instrument.
+Designed primarily for students interested in music education, this series of courses provides pedagogical and practical information related to the teaching and performance of each standard instrument in each family of instruments.
 0.25 course credit each.
 These courses are open to all students, with instructor permission, and may be repeated with a change of instrument up to 1 credit.

-Single Reed Methods Double Reed Methods String Methods Brass Methods
+Woodwind Methods Percussion Methods String Methods Brass Methods